Closing a Business – Business Dissolution in California

-Closing down your business may be a reality you face in these tough economic times.
-Dissolving your business can either mean you voluntarily decide to shut down your business or you are ordered to do so by a court order.
+Closing down your San Francisco East Bay Area business, – often called ‘Business Dissolution’, is a common reality in tough economic times, changing service or product environments, and the cost of doing business in California.
+Dissolving your business can either mean you voluntarily decide to shut down your business or you are ordered to do by the court.

-No matter whether your entity is a corporation, a partnership or an LLC, it is always smart to secure the assistance of a Business Lawyer to protect you against continued liability once your Business is shut down.
-If not done properly, there are significant liablities that you may be opening yourself up to.
+No matter whether your entity is a corporation, a partnership or an LLC, it is wise to seek the assistance of a business and tax lawyer regarding a business dissolution to protect you and your business against continued liability once your business is shuttered.
+If not done properly and thoroughly, there are significant liabilities that you may be opening yourself up to.

 Protect Yourself – Close your Business Properly

-Properly dissolving your Business will protect you from personal liability for the debts your business and/or future judgments against your business.
-These dissolution requirements are overseen by State statutes and may differ somewhat depending on the type of business you are dissolving.
-An experience Business Lawyer can guide you through the dissolution process.
+Properly dissolving your business will protect you from personal liability for the debts your business and/or future judgments against your business.
+These dissolution requirements are overseen by state statutes and may differ somewhat depending on the type of business you are dissolving.
+An experienced business and tax lawyer can guide you through the dissolution process and assist you with the peace of mind that comes from resolving and winding down your business entity properly.

-Some of the steps typically taken when dissolving your Business include finishing existing contracts and refraining from taking on any new work.
-Another important step is to pay off all outstanding debts and place the money in a reserve fund to cover any known but un-quantified liabilities.
+Some of the steps typically taken when dissolving your business include completing existing contracts and refraining from taking on any new work.
+Another step is to pay off all outstanding debts and place the money in a reserve fund to cover any known but unquantified liabilities.

-Another step for a proper Business closing is to pay off all of its tax liabilities prior to making any payments to you as its owner.
-This helps avoid your becoming personally liable for your Businesses’ tax burden.
-Also, other private creditors can pursue payment by you, as the Business owner, if you have taken a premature distribution without first repaying the debts of your business.
+Another step for a proper business closing is to pay off all of tax liabilities prior to making any payments to you as its owner.
+This helps avoid you becoming personally liable for your businesses’ tax burden.
+Also, other private creditors can pursue payment by you, as the business owner, if you have taken a premature distribution without first repaying the debts of your business.

-Jonathan can help guide you and your Business through the uncharted course of dissolving your Business.
-Jonathan’s recent LL.M. in Taxation will prove pivotal in navigating your Business through the important steps required by the State of California as well as the Franchise Tax Board.
-Jonathan can help you insure that your Business is dissolved properly, your debts have been discharged, your tax liability paid and your personal liability is minimized.
-He can help you develop a comprehensive and thorough exit plan for your Business and can help you to dissolve your Business in the correct manner.
+Jonathan C. Watts can help guide you and your business through the uncharted course of dissolving your business.
+Jonathan’s recent LL.M. in Taxation will prove pivotal in navigating your business through the important steps required by the State of California as well as the Franchise Tax Board.
+Jonathan can help you insure that your business is dissolved properly, your debts have been discharged, your tax liability paid and your personal liability is minimized.
+He can help you develop a comprehensive and thorough exit plan for your business.